Samuel Alito: Nomination to the Supreme Court

 Debate on the nomination began in the full Senate on January 25.
 After a failed filibuster attempt by Senator John Kerry, the Senate confirmed Alito to the Supreme Court on January 31 by a vote of 58–42.
 All Senate Republicans voted in favor of confirmation except Lincoln Chafee, and all Senate Democrats voted against confirmation except Tim Johnson, Robert Byrd, Kent Conrad, and Ben Nelson.
 An Independent, Jim Jeffords, voted against confirmation.
 Alito was sworn in as an associate justice of the Supreme Court later that day.
 He became the 110th justice, the second Italian-American, the 11th Catholic in the history of the Supreme Court, the fifth Catholic on the Court at the time he assumed office, and one of six on the Court as of 2024.

-Because Alito joined the Court mid-term, he did not participate in the decisions of most of the early cases in the Court term because he had not heard arguments for them.
-These decisions were released with an 8-member Court; none were 4–4, so Alito would not have been the deciding vote in any of them if he had participated.
-Only three of these cases – Garcetti v.
+Because Alito joined the Court mid-term, he did not participate in the decisions of most of the early cases in the term because he had not heard arguments for them.
+These decisions were released by an 8-member Court, except for three—Garcetti v.
 Ceballos, Hudson v.
 Michigan, and Kansas v.
-Marsh – were reargued since a tie needed to be broken.
+Marsh—that were reargued, presumably because a tie needed to be broken.

+Supreme Court (2006-present)

 Tenure

 Alito delivered his first written Supreme Court opinion on May 1, 2006, in Holmes v.
 South Carolina, a case involving the right of criminal defendants to present evidence that a third party committed the crime.
 From the beginning of the Rehnquist Court to the nomination of Justice Elena Kagan, each new justice has been given a unanimous opinion to write as their first Supreme Court opinion; this practice is designed to help "break in" new justices so that each justice has at least one unanimous, uncontroversial opinion under their belt.
 Alito wrote for a unanimous court in ordering a new trial for Bobby Lee Holmes due to South Carolina's rule that barred such evidence based on the strength of the prosecution's case, rather than on the relevance and strength of the defense evidence itself.
 His other majority opinions in his first term were in Zedner v.
 United States, Woodford v.
 Ngo, and Arlington Central School District Board of Education v.
 Murphy.

 In his first term, Alito compiled a fairly conservative record.
 For example, in the three reargued cases (Garcetti v.
 Ceballos, Hudson v.
 Michigan and Kansas v.
 Marsh), Alito created a 5–4 majority by voting with the four other conservative Justices – Chief Justice John G. Roberts and Justices Antonin Scalia, Anthony Kennedy, and Clarence Thomas.
 He further voted with the conservative wing of the court on Sanchez-Llamas v.
 Oregon and Rapanos v.
 United States.
 Alito also dissented in Hamdan v.
 Rumsfeld alongside Justices Scalia and Thomas.

 Alito delivered the Supreme Court Historical Society's 2008 Annual Lecture, "The Origin of the Baseball Antitrust Exemption".
 The lecture was published in two journals.